 (2016/2017) | Useful to Parent Centers in developing and conducting outreach to Native communities.

-Two separate products on outreach to Native parents through Title VI are available from NAPTAC, the Native American Parent Technical Assistance Center: (1) A 2016 fact sheet written expressly for Parent Centers and offering many suggestions for how to use Title VI to reach out to Native parents of children with disabilities in nearby communities; and (2) an archived webinar (with speaker notes) on the same subject (held January 2017).
+From NAPTAC (the Native American Parent Technical Assistance Center) comes this archived January 2017 webinar held expressly for Parent Centers and offering many suggestions for how to use Title VI to reach out to Native parents of children with disabilities in nearby communities.
+In addition to viewing the webinar (see link below), NAPTAC also makes available the original PowerPoint slideshow (with speaker notes) and a PDF version of the same (which does not show the speaker notes).

 View the webinar at: